-- 2.2 Summary of Significant Accounting Policies (continued) - (n) Life insurance contract liabilities (continued) - (ii) Actuarial liabilities (continued)
+- (n) Life insurance contract liabilities (continued) - (ii) Actuarial liabilities (continued)

 Adjustments to the liabilities at each reporting date are recorded in profit or loss.
 Profits originated from margins of adverse deviations on run-off contracts, are recognised in profit or loss over the life of the contract, whereas losses are fully recognised in profit or loss during the first year of run-off.